Disclosing Blindness/ Low Vision

 When to Disclose an Eye Condition

-Ultimately you decide to disclose or not, though it’s important to remember that you’re not covered under the Americans with Disabilities Act (ADA) until you disclose your disability to the employer.
+Ultimately you decide to disclose or not, though it’s important to remember that you’re not covered under the Americans with Disabilities Act (ADA) until you disclose your it to the employer.
 There is not one right answer to the disclosure issue; each situation and employer is different.

 Disclosure Scenarios: Pros and Cons